SymbioticLab/FedScale/README.md

 Our evaluation platform provides flexible APIs to implement new FL algorithms and include new execution backends with minimal developer efforts.

-***FedScale is open-source with permissive licenses and actively maintained, and we welcome feedback and contributions from the community!***
+***FedScale is open-source with permissive licenses and actively maintained, and we welcome feedback and contributions from the community!
+If you have any questions or comments, please join our [Slack](https://join.slack.com/t/fedscale/shared_invite/zt-uzouv5wh-ON8ONCGIzwjXwMYDC2fiKw) channel.***

 ## Overview